 After Dow promoted one of his long-time associates Clarence Z. Hubbell to partner, Keith decided to leave the firm and in 1908 he formed a partnership with fellow Dow employee Harold Whitehouse.
 Together they had a thriving practice.
 Notable designs include the Jefferson Hotel (1904); a house at 611 E Indiana (1908); the Ridgeway Theater (1908) in Colfax; the Daniel Morgan House (242 E Manito Pl, 1909); the Clark-Weiss House (1909); Mrs. M.J.
 Wiard House (2414 w 2nd Ave, 1909); a house at 1211 s Wall St. (1910); the Northwest Cold Storage & Warehouse Co.
 (1910); the Parsons Hotel (1909); the Boyd and Alta Hamilton House in Coeur d'Alene; and the Stratford School (1912) in Stratford.
 Note that several of Keith & Whitehouse designs in Spokane were featured by his brother in Keith’s Magazine.

 Wanting to further his education, Whitehouse left the firm in 1911 to study architecture at Cornell.
 Keith then continued an independent practice.
-Projects during this phase of his career include several notable commissions including the Levi & May Arkwright Hutton House (1914); the Okanogan County Courthouse (1915); the Grant County Courthouse (1917).
+Projects during this phase of his career include several notable commissions including the Levi & May Arkwright Hutton House (2206 e 17th Ave, 1914); the Okanogan County Courthouse (1915); and the Grant County Courthouse (1917).

 In 1918 he was called to serve the Y.M.C.A. in France during WWI and returned to Spokane in 1920, reopening his practice in the Hutton Building.
 While overseas, when the state began licensing architects, Keith was awarded license No. 20, on October 18, 1919.
 Projects during this later phase of his career projects included the Manito Masonic Temple (1923); and the Royal Riblet House (1925).